These simple, fresh rainbow vegetable spring rolls are great as an appetizer or a light meal. They’re paired with an easy peanut sauce.

 - Starting from the bottom of the wrapper, start rolling everything towards the middle.
 Fold the left and right sides of the wrapper towards the center, and finish rolling up the spring roll.
 Place the spring roll onto your spare plate and repeat for the remaining spring rolls.
 (NOTE: If you find that the wrappers are quite stiff, let it sit on your cutting board for an extra 10 to 15 seconds to soften.
 Then, roll up the spring rolls.)

-- Serve the spring rolls with the sauce.
+- Serve the spring rolls with the peanut sauce (recipe here).
 It is best consumed within the same day.

 NUTRITION INFORMATION: Amount Per Spring Roll + 1/12 of Dressing: Calories: 130, Total Fat 6g, Saturated Fat: 1.2g, Cholesterol: 0mg, Sodium: 176.5mg, Total Carbohydrate: 17.5g, Dietary Fiber: 1.7g, Sugar: 6g, Protein 3.2g